-When I went to high school, one of Mrs. Muncada’s daughters, Miss Sol Muncada, became my Health and Physical Education teacher.
+When I went to high school, one of Mrs. Muncada’s daughters, Miss Sol Muncada (I fondly call her Ma’am Sol to this very day), became my Health and Physical Education teacher.
 She was very young, so beautiful, gentle and tender-hearted, and all the single male teachers as well as some students at the school had a huge crush on her.
-I’ve learned from her some valuable lessons that are applicable to me then as a young girl and more so today as an adult such as stretching the muscles for flexibility, warming up the body before a work out, etc. She always had us do some exercises before each class and those are the same ‘warm-up exercises’ I do today before I do any work out.
+I’ve learned from her some valuable lessons that are applicable to me then as a young girl and more so today as an adult such as stretching the muscles for flexibility, warming up the body before and after a work out.
+She always had us do some exercises before each class and those are the same old exercises I do today to warm up or cool myself down during a work out.

 The late Judge Muncada was not only a distinguished judge but also a prolific composer and singer.
 He wrote a lot of songs, both in Waray (the language spoken in Eastern Visayas, Philippines) and English, that became a part of the musical heritage and culture of Samar and Leyte islands.
 To this very day, his music is played everywhere from family gatherings like birthday, christening and wedding, to public events like fiesta, graduation, class reunion, and many other momentous events.
 For this particular song, I can only imagine that the late judge would have written the lyric poem first, and later on added the musical notes.
 Clearly, he penned the words with a bountiful dose of nostalgia about his childhood.
 He was passionately overwhelmed with emotions that he wrote, “I could not help but be lonely, I could not help but be dreamy . . .” as if he was melancholic and pensive; but at the same time captivated by the beauty of nature — the cliff, the beach, the sunset — and the glorious place of his birth, his boyhood home.
 The beautiful song really resonates deep within me.
 Every time I listen to it, it evokes images, memories, emotions — a myriad of delightful experience that remained with me all these years.
 Tonight I am sitting in a couch at home in London, thousands of miles away from my beloved hometown, listening to Laoang Sunset while writing this blog post and reminiscing the good old days.